-How To Wrap Text in Google Sheets With 1 Simple Click
+How To Wrap Text in Google Sheets: An Easy 2024 Guide

-When you have a long sentence or long strings in a cell in Google Sheets, you will find that it overflows to the adjacent cells on the right (something as shown below).
-This is the main reason you may want to learn how to wrap text in Google Sheets.
+When you have a long sentence or long strings in a cell in the Google Sheets app, you will find that it overflows to the adjacent cells on the right (like below).
+For this reason, you should learn how to wrap text in Google Sheets, especially if you don’t need to see the entire text.

-How to wrap text in Google Sheets—When the text is not wrapped in Google Sheets 1
+How to wrap text in Google Sheets example

 How To Wrap Text in Google Sheets